gtech-mulearn/IEEE-LAUNCHPAD/profiles/athulsaji@mulearn.md

 #### Career Plan:

-- outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
-Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
 - My immediate-term goal is to kick start my career in computer science and to have a contributing part in the Kerala tech revolution.
 I intend to learn from the industry's best and to work within a professional work environment while maintaining a proper work-life balance.
 - My long-term plan would be to harness the experience I have attained and utilize it by teaching the same to budding students and learners.
 I intend to inspire and educate them about the opportunities within the tech startup world and the ways they too can contribute to the society.